mario6385/Among-us-4/README.md

 ![1 의사](https://user-images.githubusercontent.com/93028495/141615799-9c5042b3-dc45-4958-81eb-098f7ab15f96.png)

 ### **Team: Crewmate**
 The Medic is a Crewmate who can give 1 player a shield that will make them immortal until the Medic dies.
 A Shielded player cannot be Shifted into, Hacked or Killed by anyone, unless by suicide.
 They can also revive a dead body.
 If the Medic reports a dead body, they can get a report containing clues to the Killer's identity.
-A report can contain the name of the killer or the color type (Darker/Lighter).

 ### Game Options
 | Name | Description | Range | Default |